Updated January 29, 2025

 Head-On Car Accident Lawyer

 After a head-on crash, you need an attorney to fight on your behalf and hold the driver who hit you or your loved one responsible.
-We send investigators to examine the evidence, and we stand toe-to-toe with the large insurance companies and their team of lawyers who may try to stall, delay, or deny your injury claim.
+We send investigators to examine the evidence, and we stand toe-to-toe with the large insurance companies and their team of lawyers who may try to stall, delay, or deny your head-on collision injury claim.

 It’s our job to make sure you receive all of the medical care you need so you can make a full recovery from your injuries.
 We fight to recover what has been taken from you.

-We’ll explain your rights, the insurance company’s responsibilities, and how we can help you on the road to physical recovery and financial compensation.
+We’ll explain your rights, the insurance company’s responsibilities, and how we can help you on the road to maximum physical recovery and financial compensation.